cyrilgalitzine/cyrilgalitzine.github.io/_posts/2018-02-01-organelles.markdown

 headerImage: true
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "This is a simple and minimalist template for Jekyll for those who likes to eat noodles."
+description: "This is a simple and minimalist template for Jekyll for those who likes to eat nodles."
 category: project
 author: cg
 externalLink: false